mynamebrody/pizzadash/README.md

 PizzaDash
 ====
 This is a node.js application that "hacks" your Amazon Dash Button to order you a Domino's pizza!
+I was inspired by [this article by Edward Bensen](https://medium.com/@edwardbenson/how-i-hacked-amazon-s-5-wifi-button-to-track-baby-data-794214b0bdd8).
-I am using a few npm modules to listen for the button press and place the order: riaevangelist's ` pizzapi ` hortinstein's ` node-dash-button ` [Node-Dash-Button](https://github.com/hortinstein/node-dash-button).
-[See the pretty PizzaPI documentation](http://riaevangelist.github.io/node-dominos-pizza-api/)
+I am using a few npm modules to listen for the button press and place the order: [RIAEvangelist](https://github.com/RIAEvangelist)'s [dominos](https://github.com/RIAEvangelist/node-dominos-pizza-api) [hortinstein](https://github.com/hortinstein)'s [Node-Dash-Button](https://github.com/hortinstein/node-dash-button).
+One idea would be to run this via a local server such as a Raspberry Pi and have on demand pizza ordering whenever you just need a pizza!

 Contributing
 ====